This was a strange book.

 The characters were well drawn, but their development felt too rushed.
 The side characters especially.
 I couldn’t get to know them well enough in the time frame given to empathize with them in the way the story demanded.
 There was a facet to them that was missing; something was off.
 The main characters, though, were developed fairly well and I appreciated the higher level of complexity they had as compared to the peripheral characters.

 The worldbuilding was done well, though not brilliantly.
-I enjoyed the Venetian feel to it, which was different and unexpected!
-I wish it could’ve been explored more, as I felt like a my could’ve been done with the culture Lu created.
-She had so much at her disposal; it felt like there was some potential wasted.
+I enjoyed the Venetian feel to it (which was different and unexpected!), but I wish it could’ve been explored more.
+So much could’ve been done with the culture Lu created that was left unexecuted.
+She had so much at her disposal, wasted.

 I wasn’t a fan of how the book dealt with emotions.
 It was interesting to see how the main character coped with her experiences and how she developed positively/negatively from them, but I still wasn’t a fan as to the direction it was going.
 She herself was a little frustrating to read about more often than not, though now that I’m reading the next book, I can understand why.
 In any case, her part of the story was challenging to enjoy in this particular book.
 It feels like a villain origin story, so maybe I’ll find it more intriguing as time goes on.